Internet DRAFT - draft-kutylowski-mrsa-algorithm

 communication channel between the user and the finalization service.

-user's private exponent du it is easy to make the exponent useless.
+private exponent du it is easy to make the exponent useless.

-The adversary has to access to the finalization service to create a

-valid signature.
-The access to the finalization service can be

-blocked for a specific exponent.
-The mediated signature scheme has

-another advantage: in the case of dispute, the finalization service

-is able to present the evidence of the signature creation.
 The

+adversary has to access to the finalization service to create a valid

+signature.
+The access to the finalization service can be blocked for

+a specific exponent.
+The mediated signature scheme has another

+advantage: in the case of dispute, the finalization service is able

+to present the evidence of the signature creation.
+The finalization

-finalization service's logs might even have a public form of
+service's logs might even have a public form of undeniable timestamps

-Note that the not-mediated RSA variant usually does not satisfy this
+mediated RSA variant usually does not satisfy this property: user's

-property: user's certificate revocation does not prevent the
+certificate revocation does not prevent the adversary from making

-adversary from making signatures with the stolen key.
-It is possible
+signatures with the stolen key.
+It is possible to achieve comparable

 Since in MRSAA scheme user's device does not know the factorization